13 Best Things to do in Kos (Greece) • Kos Island Travel Tips

 Visit the Marina in Psalidi, Kos

-If you travel to Kos between October and March, one of the best things to do is spot flamingos in the protected area of the Aliki (Salt Lake), near Tigaki.
-I always love to watch these pink-feathered birds; which are great models for my photos.
+If you travel to Kos Greece between October and March, one of the best things to do is spot flamingos in the protected area of the Aliki (Salt Lake) near Tigaki.
+I always love to watch these pink-feathered birds; they are great models for my wildlife photography.
 Apart from watching flamingos, it’s also the most popular spot for bird watching in Kos, so don’t forget your binoculars.
 You can also spot Pelicans.
 The Aliki wetlands used to be a salt flat where they produced cooking salt.
 Nowadays it's a beautiful piece of nature and one of the top tourist attractions in Kos.

 Did you know that this Greek Island of the Dodecanese is a great place to get around by bike?
 Kos is also called a cycling island!
-Many locals use their bicycles to get to work and the Greek island offers many bike rental stores for tourists.
+Many locals use their bicycles to get to work and the Greek island offers many bike rental stores for tourists to go sightseeing in Kos.
 One of the best travel tips is to hire a bike to explore the stunning Greek island of Kos; a sporty and healthy activity.

 Best activities in Kos: explore Kos by bike

 Kos Island in Greece offers a beautiful 13km-long bicycle road along the coast of Kos from Psalidi to Faros Beach.
-I also love the route from the town through Tigaki to the beaches of Marmari.
-I once cycled this route on one of the hottest summer days, but it’s an amazing route.
+I also love the Kos Island cycling route from Kos Town through Tigaki to the beaches of Marmari.
+I once cycled this route on one of the hottest summer days, but it’s an amazing coastal route.
 If you’re getting too hot; just have a quick dip in the sea.
 The more advanced bikers will love the steep hills and biking through the mountains in Kos.
 Exploring Kos by bike is definitely one of the best things to do!

 Explore Kos Town and Kos port by bike

-Other outdoor activities in Kos you might want to consider are a 4X4 jeep tour, parasailing, Jet-skiing, quad-biking safari, scuba-diving, and horse-back riding.
+Other thrilling outdoor activities in Kos, Greece you might want to consider are:

 Explore the small churches on Kos Island